 Toyota Car Insurance in Australia - What You Need to Know

-• Reliability: Toyota consistently ranks as one of the most reliable car brands globally, leading to fewer mechanical and breakdown-related claims
+• Reliability record: Toyota consistently ranks among the most reliable brands in Australia, leading to fewer breakdown-related claims and lower premiums

-• Safety ratings: Most current Toyota models achieve 5-star ANCAP safety ratings, which can positively influence premiums
+• Safety ratings: Most current Toyota models achieve 5-star ANCAP safety ratings with Toyota Safety Sense standard across the range

 Toyota Insurance Costs by Model

 Estimated annual comprehensive insurance costs for popular Toyota models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Based on a 35-year-old driver with a clean record in Sydney.

 Model Type Approx. Value (Used) Est. Comprehensive/yr Insurance Group Notes